 It’s said that one of the most effective scents to keep mice out of areas is peppermint.
 You can use peppermint leaves, spray, or oils.
 A cheap and easy way to do this is to soak cotton balls or make a peppermint oil spray to use at entrance points.

 If you don’t like the peppermint scent, you can also use strategically placed bars of Irish Spring soap.
 This scent is said to repel mice quite well and doesn’t need to be replaced as often.
-If the soap starts to lose smell, it is probably just a little dusty.
+If the soap starts to lose smell, it’s probably just a little dusty.
 Rinse the dust off, let it dry, and put it back in place.

 If all of your efforts have failed or you’ve discovered these mice-repellent tricks too late, then you may need to remove the mice from your space.

-Dealing with mice and other small critters is a small but pesky part of camping.
+Dealing with mice and other critters is a small but pesky part of camping.
 By using these simple tips, you can encourage them to stay away from your camper or campsite for good.